Verify your domain for G Suite

 Adding the Google verification record to your domain usually only takes 10 minutes or less.
 Google verifies your ownership within the hour after that.

-Now it's time to set up your Gmail with Google Apps.
+Now it's time to set up your Gmail with G Suite.
 Get detailed instructions for setting up Gmail with your host in an additional tab.

 I need help to verify my domain